AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 However you sometimes might not want to move the fixture, or may want to keep some other attributes unchanged.

 - The **Locate** button does not put attribute values into the programmer for recording.
-If you are in **Record by Fixture** mode then you need to change one or more of the fixture attributes for it to be recorded (fixtures which are selected will also be recorded).
-If you are in **Record by Channel** mode then nothing will be recorded unless you have changed it.
+If you are in **Record by Channel** mode then the Locate state won't be recorded unless you make changes to the attributes.
 (See [Record Mode](./cue-lists/creating-a-cue-list.md#record-mode))

 By holding down the <Keys.HardKey>Locate</Keys.HardKey>
 button rather than a quick press, you get some more options: